 Editor’s Note: This slice-of-life article was submitted by Gayle Hornsby, an Elder Law Practice client.

-“Old age is not for sissies” is a cliché I remember hearing for the first time in my early thirties.
 That is so silly, I recall thinking.
 Little did I know how that statement would come to haunt me.

 The worst part about old age is it sneaks up on you.
 It starts off with a few joint pains, then you notice failing eye sight.
 And I had no idea how hard it would be to keep up with glasses.